devalot/git/content/merging/basics.md

         repos/basic.git

   #.
-Create and switch to a new branch that starts at `master`:
+Create and switch to a new branch that starts at `v1.0`:

-        $ git checkout -b NAME master
+        $ git checkout -b NAME v1.0

   #.
-Merge the `feature` branch into your new branch
+Merge the `origin/feature` branch into your new branch